If your business uses a lot of tools and equipment, keeping track of inventory will be no easy task.

 If there is a constant requirement of a particular tool, you can set the software to send alerts or automatically add that tool to your purchasing list.

-You can also integrate IoT with tool tracking software.
 With this option, you can link motion detectors and surveillance cameras to the software so if there is a movement in your warehouse without an ID check-in, you’ll get an alert.

 If someone is entering the tool section without first logging into the system, you’ll get an alert and the camera will start recording.